National Space Club

-The National Space Club is the premier non-profit organization dedicated to advancing space leadership, technology, and education in the United States.
-Bringing together industry leaders, government officials, educators, and private individuals, the club fosters collaboration in astronautics and ensures that critical space-related information is shared with the public.

-The National Space Club supports the next generation of space professionals through scholarships, grants, and internships.
-It actively encourages space-based educational initiatives, providing students with opportunities to engage in the field and contribute to its future growth.
-In addition, the club recognizes individuals who have made significant contributions to the advancement of space technology and exploration.
-It hosts networking events, luncheons, and its signature annual event, the Goddard Memorial Dinner, where leaders in the space community are honored.

-The club also disseminates information through newsletters and publications, ensuring that the latest developments in astronautics reach both experts and the general public.
-Through these initiatives, the National Space Club plays a vital role in shaping U.S. space policy, technological progress, and public engagement in space exploration.
+The National Space Club is a non-profit corporation in the US which contains representatives of industry, government, educational institutions and private individuals in order to enhance the exchange of information on astronautics, and to relay this information to the public.
+It provides scholarships and internships to students, and encourages educational space based activities.
+The Club promotes space leadership by the United States, the advancement of space technology, and recognizes and honors people who have contributed significantly to the fields of rocketry and astronautics.
+The Club fulfills these objectives with scholarships, grants, internships, luncheons, the Goddard Memorial Dinner, and newsletters.

 Origin

-Erik Bergaust, co-founder of the National Space Club.

 The National Space Club, originally established as the National Rocket Club, was conceived in 1957 by Erik Bergaust in response to the Soviet Union’s launch of Sputnik, which had sent shockwaves through the western world.
 Bergaust recognized that the United States needed an organization that could mobilize national efforts and accelerate the country’s involvement in the Space Race.
 He warned:

 "Until recently, top-level officials considered space flight a dirty word.
 These officials refused to listen to the scientists and engineers who predicted years ago that the nation which controlled space would control the world peace.
 These officials, I hope, will soon begin to see the light."

 Erik Bergaust, a Norwegian-born U.S. citizen, was a leading authority on rocket and missile development and astronautics.
 As a member of President Eisenhower’s Information Advisory Group on Scientists and Engineers, he was a leader in national discussions on space exploration.
 He was the executive editor of the influential Missiles and Rockets magazine, president of the American Rocket Society, director of the Aviation Writers Association, and host of Defense Desk a radio show in Washington, D.C.
 He had authored several books and numerous articles on rockets and missiles as well as being the missile science editor for American Aviation.